Why McLanahan Blade Mills

 - High brinnell, abrasion-resistant white iron wear shoes and paddles provide long wear life

-- Shafts utilise staggered wear shoe and paddle configuration to abrade and convey material
+- Shafts utilize staggered wear shoe and paddle configuration to abrade and convey material

 - Wear collar at feed end protects mating shaft flanges and hardware from premature wear